douglashill/KeyboardKit/README.md

 Xcode 14.1 or later is required.
 KeyboardKit supports iOS 13 onwards on iPad, iPhone and Mac Catalyst (both scaled and optimised). tvOS is not supported.

-Both Swift and Objective-C apps are supported.
-Since KeyboardKit is implemented in Swift, it’s not possible subclass KeyboardKit classes from Objective-C. However all other features of KeyboardKit are available to Objective-C apps.

 ## Installation

 ### Swift Package Manager

 Add KeyboardKit to an existing Xcode project as a package dependency:

-1. From the File menu, select Swift Packages › Add Package Dependency…
+1. Navigate to your project settings and then the Package Dependencies tab.
+2. Click the + button.
-2. Enter "https://github.com/douglashill/KeyboardKit" into the package repository URL text field.
+2. Enter https://github.com/douglashill/KeyboardKit into the search or package URL field.

 ### Direct

 1. Clone this repository.
 2. Drag `KeyboardKit.xcodeproj` into your Xcode project.
 3. Add the KeyboardKit target as a dependency of your target.
-4. Add `KeyboardKit.framework` as an embedded framework.
+4. Add `KeyboardKit.framework` to your target as an embedded framework.

 Swift Package Manager requires the Swift and Objective-C sources to be separated into modules.
 The `KeyboardKitObjC` module is used internally by KeyboardKit and does not need to be imported explicitly by your app.